How to Get Podcast Sponsors: What Brands Look for Today

 Do not attach a 15-slide deck.
 One page is enough.
 Sponsors decide fast.
 Clarity beats volume.

-10. How Top Sponsors Actually Find Podcasts to Partner With
+11. How Top Sponsors Actually Find Podcasts

 Understanding how sponsors discover shows helps you position yourself where they look.

-➤ They Scan Competitor Podcasts in Your Niche
+They Scan Competitor Podcasts in Your Niche

 Sponsors already advertising on similar shows are your warmest leads.
 They know the channel works.
 They are actively spending.
 Your job is to show them why your show is a better or complementary fit.